wilsonzlin/minify-html/README.md

 A malformed entity is an ampersand not followed by a sequence of characters that matches one of the above forms.
 This includes when the semicolon is missing, and bare ampersands (i.e. followed by whitespace or as the last character).

-Note that this is different from `HBE_PARSE_INVALID_ENTITY`, which is when a well-formed entity references a non-existent entity or Unicode code point.
+Note that this is different from `HBE_PARSE_INVALID_ENTITY`, which is when a well-formed entity references a non-existent entity name or Unicode code point.

 An ampersand by itself is not *necessarily* an invalid entity.
 However, HTML parsers and browsers may have different interpretations of bare ampersands, so it's a good idea to always use the encoded form (`&amp;`).